 Step 1: Sauté all ingredients together on medium till the pears are a little caramelized and soft (at this point, you can divide the recipe in half if you would like to keep some chunky pear snacks).

 Step 2: Blend everything together until it becomes the consistency you want, I prefer it smooth and creamy.

-Step 3: Spread on toast, pancakes, sweet potato toast or use it as a dip for other slices of fruit or cheese.
+Step 3: Spread on toast, pancakes, and sweet potato toast, or use it as a dip for other slices of fruit or cheese.
 Yummy!